 Ease of Access

-The agent conducting the appraisal will consider the ease of access to the property including front door access, car, and other utilities.
+The appraiser conducting the appraisal will consider the ease of access to the property including front door access, car, and other utilities.
 Accessibility is a vital factor to consider, especially when the buyers are older adults.
 More access means that the property will be more desirable.

 Market conditions generally dictate the worth of the property.
-The agent considers the previous sales in the area and the overall market trends.
+The appraiser considers the previous sales in the area and the overall market trends.
 This gives them an idea of the price to present as a guide.

 Property Appraisal Process

 - A home visit by the real estate appraiser.

 - Property appraisal, compiling supporting documents and finalizing the appraisal report.

 An appraiser is useful in providing appraisals in the following areas: